IlianPihlajamaa/OrnsteinZernike.jl/docs/src/ChargedSystems.md

 plot!(sol.r, sol.gr[:, 2, 2], label="g_{22}(r)")
 ```

-We see that the unlike charges have a strong peak in g(r).
+We see that the unlike charges have a strong peak in g(r), and the highly negatively charged ions strongly repel.

 **Tip:** If convergence is delicate, try:
 - increasing `M` (grid size) and/or decreasing `dr`,